 Fort Smith National Historic Site consists of a large park on the Arkansas River as well three buildings from the second incarnation of the fort: the gallows, the commissary, and the courthouse.
 The courthouse holds a very nice museum covering the long and varied history of the fort, the frontier, and the Trail of Tears.
 In those days this was the end of civilization, with Indian Territory just a few steps away.

 Fort Smith, Arkansas

 Fort Smith National Historic Park, Fort Smith, Arkansas

 The site of the original Fort Smith.

-Heading north on Scenic Byway US-71, I stopped at Devil’s Den State Park is a great place for hiking or swimming.
+Heading north on Scenic Byway US-71, I stopped at Devil’s Den State Park, a great place for hiking or swimming.
 Caves, boulders, cliffs, and waterfalls dot the forest.
 I never did figure out which one was the Devil’s den and which was the Devil’s ice box, or why people insist on giving these Satanic place names.

 Devil’s Den State Park, Winslow, Arkansas

 The Devil’s den?
 The Devil’s ice box?
 Who knows.

 Just outside the small town of Fayetteville, where I wandered into a farmer’s market in the town square and spotted a local chef buying his produce for the day, is Prairie Grove Battlefield State Park.
 There’s not a lot left of the original landscape, but there is a nice museum and a walking path with buildings from that era.
 The interesting thing about Prairie Grove is the driving tour through town.
 Pick up a flyer or buy a CD at the visitor’s center for the information pertaining to each stop, and try not to ogle people’s front lawns too much.
 They’ll start to think you’re weird.